Toon-Doku

-Toon-Doku is a 2007 sudoku puzzle video game developed by Dragon's Den Unlimited and published by Majesco Entertainment for the Nintendo DS.
+Toon-Doku is a 2007 sudoku puzzle video game developed by Dragon's Den Unlimited and published by Majesco for the Nintendo DS.
 Directed by Joseph Sutton, the game was first released in North America and Europe in April 2007, with an Australian release following in October later the same year.

 Toon-Doku was received generally negatively by critics, who criticized the game for having poor controls, as well as its replacement of numbers with symbols.

 Gameplay

 A typical puzzle within the game.

 Toon-Doku follows the same principles as the logic-based puzzle Sudoku.
 In Toon-Doku, players have to fill a 9×9 grid with different symbols; however, no line or 3×3 subgrid can feature multiple of the same symbols.
 One of Toon-Dokus main gameplay points is the player's ability to draw custom symbols for use within the games puzzles.
 The game also has several unlockable symbols, which can be obtained by completing certain puzzles.

 Toon-Doku features three main single-player modes: the instant mode, where players can play over 250 different sudoku puzzles, the stage mode, which features nine different levels, each with eleven puzzles, and the "Vs. CPU" mode, where the player competes against a CPU.
 Levels in the stage mode end with a boss fight, where an enemy can hide some of the boxes in the player's grid.
 Additionally, the game also features a multiplayer mode, where the player can hide some of the boxes in their enemies grids, similarly to the game's boss fights.